erikc2416/LeafLitterMesos/eDNA_ESnT.md

-activity within the mesocosms during the experiment, we performed metabolism incubations of mesocosm water and leaves in both light and dark conditions using standard methods (**see Supporting Information**).<sup>35</sup>
+activity within the mesocosms during the experiment, we performed metabolism incubations of mesocosm water and leaves in both light and dark conditions using standard methods (**see Supporting Information**).(Hall and Hotchkiss, 2017)

 *2.5 Statistical Analyses*

 We assessed the rate of eDNA removal using a hierarchical (mixed-effects) linear model.
-We performed all analyses in R version 4.3.2<sup>36</sup> using the “lme4” package<sup>37</sup> for model fitting and the “emmeans” package<sup>38</sup> for statistical analyses.
+We performed all analyses in R version 4.3.2(R Core Team, 2023) using the “lme4” package(Bates et al., 2015) for model fitting and the “emmeans” package(Lenth, 2023) for statistical analyses.
 We included a random intercept and slope component for each mesocosm to address any differences in the amount of eDNA spiked into each mesocosm, as well as the lack of independence between measurements derived from sampling the same mesocosm across time (repeated-measures approach).
-As a first-order linear process, we modeled the natural logarithm of the quantity of eDNA as scaling linearly in time with the slope given by the interaction of the three factors dictated by our experimental design;
-leaf litter quantity and composition (Treatment), eDNA particle size class (Size), and target organism (Target).
+As a first-order linear process, we modeled the natural logarithm of the quantity of eDNA as scaling linearly in time with the slope given by the interaction of the three factors dictated by our experimental design; leaf litter quantity and composition (Treatment), eDNA particle size class (Size), and target organism (Target).
 The resulting model notation for the “lme4” package is the following:

 ln (\[*G**e**n**e* *C**o**p**i**e**s*\]) ∼ *T**i**m**e*  : *T**r**e**a**t**m**e**n**t* \* *S**i**z**e* \* *T**a**r**g**e**t* + (1 + *T**i**m**e* | *M**e**s**o**c**o**s**m*)

-We assessed model fit by examining the Response vs. Predicted graph and Q-Q plot using the package “ggResidPanel.”<sup>39</sup> We extracted eDNA removal rates according to our three factors from the fitted model using the “emtrends” function (“emmmeans” package) applied across time, and performed pairwise comparisons of these estimates using a Tukey HSD post-hoc test.
-We used Beta family linear models using the R package “betareg”<sup>40</sup> using the formula *proportion* ~ *Time:Treatment* to observe if the proportion of 1.2-μm eDNA was increasing or decreasing, generating separate models for Carp and Steelhead.
-We used ANOVAs and post-hoc comparisons with Tukey HSD tests to compare environmental conditions between treatment groups and we checked for correlations between eDNA removal and environmental conditions using the “rcorr” function from R package “Hmisc”.<sup>41</sup>
+We assessed model fit by examining the Response vs. Predicted graph and Q-Q plot using the package “ggResidPanel.”(Goode and Rey, 2019) We extracted eDNA removal rates according to our three factors from the fitted model using the “emtrends” function (“emmmeans” package) applied across time, and performed pairwise comparisons of these estimates using a Tukey HSD post-hoc test.
+We used Beta family linear models using the R package “betareg”(Cribari-Neto and Zeileis, 2010) using the formula *proportion* ~ *Time:Treatment* to observe if the proportion of 1.2-μm eDNA was increasing or decreasing, generating separate models for Carp and Steelhead.
+We used ANOVAs and post-hoc comparisons with Tukey HSD tests to compare environmental conditions between treatment groups and we checked for correlations between eDNA removal and environmental conditions using the “rcorr” function from R package “Hmisc”.(Harrell Jr, 2023)

 1.  **Results**